Pedaling Lake Garda and the Veneto

 Highlights: Wine tasting

 We continue along rolling foothills today to leave the Valpolicella area and enter Verona, famous for its arena which is still today used for outdoor theatre.
 Have lunch in the center of town, visit Juliet and Romeo’s balcony and then continue out of town to arrive in Soave, another small wine village.
 The medieval castle and its fortifications that dominate the town stand in stark contrast to the softer vineyards that line the hills.
-Enjoy a wine tasting and meander through the small town as our hotel is centrally located.
+Enjoy the local wine or a stroll through the small town, near our centrally-located hotel.

 Daily distance: 43 km (27 miles), 210 m (690 ft) total climbing